-For the next Story Saturday on March 23rd Clare welcomes Bath favourites Doc Watson and Natalie Watson to Clifton Library, Bristol.
-Doc and Natalie have been writing and reading their stories across the south-west for many years.
-Story Saturday promises to be an engrossing evening of warmth, drama and laughter.
+For the next Story Saturday on May 11th Clare welcomes Bath favourites Julie Green and Elaine Miles to Clifton Library, Bristol.
+Julie and Elaine have been writing and reading their stories at Story Fridays for many years.
+This Story Saturday promises to be an engrossing evening of warmth, drama and laughter.

-Story Saturday: March 23rd.
-Doors open at 7.00pm, stories start at 7.30pm.
-Tickets are £5 on the door or in advance from Clifton Library, Princess Victoria Street, Bristol BS8 4BX.
+STORY SATURDAY: May 11th: Doors open at 7.00pm, stories start at 7.30pm.
+Tickets are £5 on the door, in advance from Clifton Library, Princess Victoria Street, Bristol BS8 4BX, or you can purchase tickets here.
 There will be a licensed bar.
 For more information do visit the website of our lovely hosts Foccal – Friends of Clifton Library.

 “Really great, well worth suffering the freezing weather to attend!” (audience member).

 CLARE REDDAWAY: Clare’s short stories have been published in anthologies, on the web and in magazines, and they have won or been shortlisted for a number of prizes.
 ‘Clare’s writing has a wonderful lyrical quality’ [NYC Midnight judge].
 ‘There is a universal quality which makes reading this fiction such a pleasure and a delight’ [NYC Midnight judge].
 ‘A beautiful piece of writing,’ [Stella Feehily, playwright].